davinnev/othellobomb/README.md

 2. Data structures for storing game status:
 	We use 2D array for the board that will store the disk (denoted by either ◦ (unicode number: &#9702) or • (unicode number: &#8226)).
 3. Dynamic memory management:
-	user can choose the number of tiles for the board, then we will make a new 2D array that will store the disks according to user preferences .
+	 User can choose the number of tiles for the board, then we will make a dynamic 2D array (using new) that will store the disks according to user
+   preferences .
-4. File input/output (e.g., for loading/saving game status):
+4. File input/output (e.g., for saving personal record):
-	- input: player move (row column).
-	- output: print the updated board.
-	- // to be fixed //
+	The program uses fstream library to utilize fin and fout in order to store the leaderboard.
+Every player name is unique, and if he/she wins the game and beat his/her own personal record, the program will update the newest record in leaderboard.txt.
+If the name is not yet written in the leaderboard, the program will add it.
+The fout process is very useful to write a new record, whereas fin is very useful to compare the previous and latest record.
+  As the board size is uncertain, the program calculates how much of the board is filled by the winner's disk (in percentage).
 5. Program codes in multiple files:
-	- The main function which consists of the game flow from the beginning to the end will be separated into one separate file.
+	- The main file (main.cpp) which consists of the game flow from the beginning to the end will be separated into one separate file.
-	- The mechanism and effect of every type of bomb will be stored in different files.
+	- The mechanism and effect of Bomb1 (bomb1.cpp) and Bomb2 (bomb2.cpp) will be stored in different files.
-	- // to be fixed //
+	- The main file and the bomb files are linked using header files (bomb1.h and bomb2.h).

 List of non-standard C++ Libraries:
 None

 Compilation and execution instructions:
 1. Clone this repo to your local computer
-2. Compile the program using: g++ -pedantic-errors -std=c++11 main.cpp bomb1.cpp bomb2.cpp -o othellobomb
+2. Compile the program using Makefile on the terminal, by inserting commands:
-3. Run the program by typing ./othellobomb in your terminal or command prompt
+   $ make othellobomb
+      ...
+   $ ./othellobomb
-4. If you are prompted for board size, if means that the game have starts sucessfully
+3. If you are prompted for board size, it means that the game have started successfully.

+Additional notes:
+1. Players
+- Player 1 is the same as the player with white disk
+- Player 2 is the same as the player with black disk
+2. Bombs
+- Bomb 1 is the same as The Evil Bomb
+- Bomb 2 is the same as The Silly Bomb
+- Bomb 3 is the same as The Nice Bomb
+3. Some commit comments were added not directly when the commits are done, hence maybe they are not explicitly shown.
+You can check it in the "Commits" section.